Salons only use the best gel nail polish brands. Besides, they need their service to be as best it can be.

 It’s very, very durable, and will last around two weeks without any sign of wear – it also feels solid and provides a strong coating.

 It also remains shiny during this period.
 It also doesn’t provide that rubbery feel.
 It’s slightly thicker than some of the other gel polishes so you don’t really have to worry about the pooling around your cuticles so much.

 Now moving on to some of Gel Polish brands that we stock in our Salon.

 These are more premium, so ounce per ounce these are not necessarily the cheapest brands but they are great to try.

 Firstly, these are all fantastic brands.

-Now there’s some people who do not experience this no run into any problems, but there’s others who did, so I know it isn’t just me.
+Now there are some people who do not experience this or run into any problems, but there are others who did, so I know it isn’t just me.